jedgroev/SGWebsite/README_Lesson_template.md

 Below is a nice example of a good `README.md` file that you should make inside the lesson repository.
 The complete contribution guidelines are in the `CONTRIBUTING.md` file available [here](https://github.com/ScienceParkStudyGroup/studyGroup/blob/gh-pages/CONTRIBUTING.md).

 **Simply copy and paste the template below and modify it to create your own `README.md` file for your lesson.**
-First click on the :pencil2: icon on the top right of this file to
+First click on `Raw` to display the raw text and copy-paste it.

 =============================